danverl/RosemountCalFactorCalc/README.md

 B = Gain at 5 hz\
 K = trailing zeroes

+## Example
-Example: 0958255009448000\
+0958255009448000\
 Formatted to 09582 5 50 09448 000\
 This gives a gain at 37.5 hz of 95.82%, a zero offset of 5.0% and a gain at 5hz of 94.48%

+## Correction
+Correction is calculated by taking the reference total and dividing it by the meter total.\
+Example: Reference total 6000 liters, Meter total 7000 liters gives a correction factor of 0.8571428571428571\

+## Warning
-*Warning. i make no claims to the accuracy of the tool. it is just a reference. use the output on your own risk, and double check the calculation and the result*
+*I make no claims to the accuracy of the tool. it is just a reference. use the output on your own risk, and double check the calculation and the result*